Ricotta Fig Tart With Bourbon SauceJump to Recipe

 Bake this at 400 degrees for about 20-25 minutes until the edges are golden brown.
 As soon as you pull it out of the oven, gently lift off the foil.
 If the bottom is still kind of soggy, bake for 5 more minutes.
 The crust needs to be completely cooked before filling it.

-Add the cream to a large bowl and whisk until it begins to turn stiff.
+This filling is really simple.
+Add your cream to a large bowl and whisk until it begins to turn stiff.
+Also known as whipped cream people.
+Don’t over whip it or you’ll be staring at a bowl of butter.